 can ask for pain medicine.

-You may perform breathing therapy to help remove fluids that collect in your lungs
+You may do breathing therapy to help remove fluids that collect in your lungs during

-You may need to wear elastic stockings or compression devices on your legs to help
+You may need to wear elastic stockings or compression devices on your legs.
+This is

-You will probably need to stay in the hospital for several days but this may vary
+You'll likely need to stay in the hospital for a few days.
+This may vary from person

 Arrange to have someone to drive you home from the hospital and help at home for a